+The

-The Head of Strategic Policy, Transformation and Public Sector Reform is authorised:-
+DirectorHead of Strategic Policy, Transformation and Public Sector Reform is authorised:-

-- to deploy project management resources to support transformational change, key priorities and work streams - (2) In consultation with the Chief Executive and the Extended Management Team assess any proposals and approve any funding from the Change\Transforming Angus Resource Fund - (36) to lead the oversight and management of the relationship with Angus Alive :
+(1) to deploy project management resources to support transformational change, key priorities and work streams

+- (2) In consultation with the Chief Executive and the Extended Management Team ChangeBoard assess any proposals and approve any funding from the Change Resource Fund - (3) to lead the oversight and management of the relationship with Angus Alive, including to administer the Council's Management Rules with regard to all leisure and cultural activities and facilities.

-3b Service Leader Manager (Strategic Policy and Economy Economic Development)
+53(a) Service Leader (Strategic Policy and Economy)

-The Service LeaderManager (Strategic Policy and EconomyEconomic Development) is authorised:-
+The Service Leader (Strategic Policy and Economy) is authorised:-

-- to approve, leases and disposals of sites of up to 1 hectare and premises of 500 m, in consultation with the Head of InfrastructureTechnical and Property Services; - to approve leases outwith the limits set out in sub-paragraph (i) above in cases of urgency in consultation with the Convener of the Policy and Resources Committee and the Head of InfrastructureTechnical and Property Services; - to approve disposals outwith the limits set out in sub-paragraph (i) above in cases of urgency in consultation with the Convener of the Policy and Resources Committee and the Head of InfrastructureTechnical and Property Services; - to approve travel, subsistence, accommodation and other expenditure incurred by officers of the Department in relation to exhibitions and promotional events within the United Kingdom, in accordance with Council policy and subject to appropriate provision having been made in the approved estimates of expenditure; - (iv) in consultation with the Head of InfrastructureTechnical and Property Services, to authorise all expenditure on the maintenance of properties held on the Economic Development account within the approved budget; - to appoint marketing and economic development consultants and specialist suppliers, subject to provision having been made within the approved estimates of expenditure and in accordance with the Council's Financial Regulations;

-- to select consultants for inclusion in tender lists for marketing and economic development services in accordance with Financial Regulations; - to incur expenditure not exceeding £1,000 on any one occasion on the provision of hospitality for major inward investment delegations or foreign trade delegations provided allowance is made in the revenue budget; - (viii) in consultation with the Convener of Policy and Resources (or in his absence the Vice Convener) to approve all loans to Angus businesses through the National Loan Fund; - (ix) in consultation with the Convener of Policy and Resources, (or in his absence the Vice-Convener) to approve or reject Business Support grant applications of over £1,000 and up to £5,000.
+- (i) to approve, leases and disposals of sites of up to 1 hectare and premises of 500 m, in consultation with the Head of Infrastructure; - to approve leases and disposals outwith the limits set out in sub-paragraph (i) above in cases of urgency in consultation with the Convener of the Policy and Resources Committee and the Director Head of Infrastructure; - (ii) to approve disposals outwith the limits set out in sub-paragraph (i) above in cases of urgency in consultation with the Convener of the Policy and Resources Committee and the Head of Infrastructure; - (iii) to approve travel, subsistence, accommodation and other expenditure incurred by officers of the Departmentservice in relation to exhibitions and promotional events within the United Kingdom, in accordance with Council policy and subject to appropriate provision having been made in the approved estimates of expenditure; - (iv) in consultation with the HeadDirector of Infrastructure, to authorise all expenditure on the maintenance of properties held on the Economic Development account within the approved budget; - to appoint marketing and economic development consultants and specialist suppliers, subject to provision having been made within the approved estimates of expenditure and in accordance with the Council's Financial Regulations; - (vi) to select consultants for inclusion in tender lists for marketing and economic development services in accordance with Financial Regulations; - to incur expenditure not exceeding £1,000 on any one occasion on the provision of hospitality for major inward investment delegations or foreign trade delegations provided allowance is made in the revenue budget; - (viii) in consultation with the Convener of Policy and Resources (or in his absence the Vice Convener) to approve all loans to Angus businesses through the National Loan Fund; - (ix) in consultation with the Convener of Policy and Resources, (or in his absence the Vice-Convener) to approve or reject Business Support grant applications of over £1,000 and up to £5,000.